 LONG ABSTRACT:

-Functional positron emission tomography (fPET) provides a method to track molecular dynamics in the human brain.
-With a radioactively-labelled glucose analogue, 18F-flurodeoxyglucose (FDG-fPET), it is now possible to index the dynamics of glucose metabolism with temporal resolutions approaching those of functional magnetic resonance imaging (fMRI).
+Functional positron emission tomography (fPET) provides a method to track molecular targets in the human brain.
+With a radioactively-labelled glucose analogue, 18F-fluorodeoxyglucose (FDG-fPET), it is now possible to measure the dynamics of glucose metabolism with temporal resolutions approaching those of functional magnetic resonance imaging (fMRI).
 This direct measure of glucose uptake has enormous potential for understanding normal and abnormal brain function and probing the effects of metabolic and neurodegenerative diseases.
 Further, new advances in hybrid MR-PET hardware make it possible to capture fluctuations in glucose and blood oxygenation simultaneously using fMRI and FDG-fPET.

 The temporal resolution and signal-to-noise of the FDG-fPET images is critically dependent upon the administration of the radiotracer.
 This work presents two alternative continuous infusion protocols and compares them to a traditional bolus approach.
 It presents a method for acquiring blood samples, time-locking PET, MRI, experimental stimulus, and administering the non-traditional tracer delivery.
-Applying a visual stimulus, the protocol results show cortical maps of the glucose-response to external stimuli on an individual level with a temporal resolution of 16 s.
+Using a visual stimulus, the protocol results show cortical maps of the glucose-response to external stimuli on an individual level with a temporal resolution of 16 s.

 INTRODUCTION:

 Positron emission tomography (PET) is a powerful molecular imaging technique that is widely used in both clinical and research settings (see Heurling et al.1 for a recent comprehensive review).
 The molecular targets that can be imaged using PET are only limited by the availability of radiotracers, and numerous tracers have been developed to image neural metabolism receptors, proteins, and enzymes2,3.
 In neuroscience, one of the most used radiotracers is 18F-fluorodeoxyglucose (FDG-PET), which measures glucose uptake, usually interpreted as an index of cerebral glucose metabolism.
 The human brain requires a constant and reliable supply of glucose to satisfy its energy requirements4,5, and 70-80% of cerebral glucose metabolism is used by neurons during synaptic transmission6.
-Changes to cerebral glucose metabolism are thought to initiate and contribute to numerous conditions, including dementia, and psychiatric, neurodegenerative, and ischemic conditions7,8,9.
+Changes to cerebral glucose metabolism are thought to initiate and contribute to numerous conditions, including psychiatric, neurodegenerative, and ischemic conditions7,8,9.
 Furthermore, as FDG uptake is proportional to synaptic activity10,11,12, it is considered a more direct and less confounded index of neuronal activity compared to the more widely used blood oxygenation level-dependent functional magnetic resonance imaging (BOLD-fMRI) response.
 BOLD-fMRI is an indirect index of neural activity and measures changes in deoxygenated hemoglobin that occur following a cascade of neurovascular changes following neuronal activity.